 While the original G*dzilla and King Kong are considered classics by many, most monster movies produced prior to the 21st century fall short of the magic ingredient that makes us really believe the threat that these behemoths pose.
 CGI really is the way to go when it comes to putting giant monsters onscreen.
 Nostalgia aside, last century's monster films are a bit of a letdown.
-But of the films that do make us believers, here are the 12 best:
+But of the films that do make us believers, here are the lucky 13:

-12. Attack On Titan Part 1
+13. Attack On Titan Part 1

-11. The Desolation of Smaug
+12. The Desolation of Smaug

 When we started this list, we were mostly thinking of collosal mutants knocking over skyscrapers but then it occurred to me that overgrown fire-breathing dragons are monsters too.
 The first half of the movie sucks but when Bilbo sneaks into Erebor the entertainment factor finally kicks in.
 Smaug, the firedrake from the north who was only teased in An Unexpected Journey, proves to be the greatest dragon (or wyvern, for you nerds) in cinematic history.
 His cat-and-mouse game with the would-be thief ratchets up the suspension another notch with each passing second until all of the built-up tension gives way to an all-out chase with hobbit and dwarves running for dear life and a furious dragon out for blood.
 When the diminutive "intruders" escape his grasp and flames one too many times Smaug takes flight in order to vent his anger on the unsuspecting residents of nearby Lake Town.

-10. The Cloverfield Paradox
+11. The Cloverfield Paradox

 After the team of scientists aboard the station temporarily achieve stability after two years of unsuccessful attempts to operate the device, the particle accelator overloads, resulting in a power surge throughout the Cloverfield.
 The group, including communications officer Ava Hamilton, slowly begins to realize that they have inadvertently opened a doorway between our world and an alternate dimension.
 One of the consequences is that Ava's husband, Michael, witnesses a gigantic monster roaming through the city in which he lives.